symfony/symfony-docs/security/ldap.rst

 If you pass ``null`` as the value of this option, the default filter is used ``({uid_key}={username})``.

-The username will be escaped, in order to prevent `LDAP injection`_.
+In order to prevent `LDAP injection`_, the username will be escaped.

 The syntax for the ``filter`` key is defined by `RFC4515`_.